 The shower might actually be the best place to give yourself a foot massage.
 Why?
 For one thing, you’re already barefoot.
 But you also have access to plenty of water and soap—both of which you can use to cut down on friction during your massage.
 And if you don’t feel like sitting on the shower floor and grabbing your feet, you can always use the Shower Foot Massager Scrubber to do the work for you.
 The grippy mat will sit flat on your shower floor, and you can step on it any time you want a quick massage.
 Its bristles will dig into your feet, offering relieving pressure that promises to be gentle.
 And since the bristles also promise to clean your feet, you can rest assured knowing you’re multitasking.

 Buying a foot massager can be a great (and often, budget-friendly!) way to make massages a more regular part of your life.
-If you don’t mind putting in a little work, the TriggerPoint Textured Massage Ball and the TheraFlow Foot Massage Roller are both excellent options.
-The massagers are intense and effective, and they’re also versatile enough to use on other parts of your body—like your arms, your shoulders, and your back.
-If you’d prefer a more automatic massager, try the Renpho Foot Massager, instead.
+If you don’t mind putting in a little work, the TriggerPoint Textured Massage Ball (view at Dick's Sporting Goods) and the TheraFlow Foot Massage Roller (view at Walmart) are both excellent options.
+The massagers are intense and effective, and they’re also versatile enough to use on other parts of your body—like your arms, shoulders, and back.
+If you’d prefer a more automatic massager, try the Renpho Foot Massager (view at Walmart).
 The massager makes it easy to kick back, relax, and enjoy—and you can flip it into heated mode any time you need some cozy warmth.

 Some massagers ask you to do more work than others.
 On the low-effort end, you’ll find wearable massagers that will knead your feet and legs at the touch of a button.
 On the high-effort end, you’ll find massage balls and rollers that you have to slide your feet over.
 These manual options come with a perk: They’ll put you in greater control of your massage.
 So opt for the combination of effort and control that best suits your needs.